adaltas/node-shell/doc/content/config/commands.md

 * `description` (string)
   The command description.
 * `options` (object|array)
-  Defined the expected command parameters.
+  Defined the expected command options, sometimes called flags.
 Support object and array notation.
 If defined as an object, keys correspond to the "name" properties.
 If defined as an array, the "name" property is required.
 * `main` (object|string)